 If buyers and sellers do not agree on a price for a share, there will be low liquidity.
 But odds are, if they’re both at the point of wanting to buy and sell, they will come to an agreement.
 Either the buyer will agree to pay more, or the seller agrees to less.
 The price moves.
 Someone budges.
 This is the very mechanism of price discovery.

-The best part about this excuse is that in reality, they’re ‘providing liquidity’ – for short selling.
+The most absurd part about this argument/excuse is that in reality, they’re ‘providing liquidity’ – for short selling.
 Many stocks are still highly illiquid.
 That’s the risk investors take when they buy certain stocks, particularly penny stocks or unknown small and mid-cap stocks.
 This ‘additional liquidity’ they shout from mountaintops does not mean that short sellers or stock lenders will buy shares off of real investors in the event of illiquidity in the form of no one will buy from them.
 It is one-way liquidity.

 What is not said about short selling